Vakrangee Limited

 Vakrangee Limited is a technology company based in Mumbai, India that provides banking, insurance, e-governance, e-commerce, and logistics services.
-The company is one of the main providers of the software and equipment for voter id cards and Aadhaar cards.
+The company is one of the main providers of the software and equipment for voter ID cards and Aadhaar cards.

-As per Forbes, the company is the largest single systems integrator for all key government projects in India.
-As of June 2018, its largest owners included the promoter's family, the government of Singapore, Wellington trust company, Life insurance corporation and Jagdishchander Bansal.
+According to Forbes, the company is the largest single systems integrator for all key government projects in India.
+As of June 2018, its largest owners included the promoter's family, the government of Singapore, Wellington Trust Company, Life Insurance Corporation and Jagdishchander Bansal.

 History

-Vakrangee limited was founded in Marol Naka, Mumbai 1990 by Dinesh Nandwana, a Chartered Accountant(CA).
-Though the company commenced its operations as a technology consultancy, it gradually expanded its operations, first in making voter identity cards in 1993, and subsequently as a franchisee for making Aadhaar UID cards in 2010.
+Vakrangee limited was founded in Marol Naka, Mumbai, 1990 by Dinesh Nandwana, a Chartered Accountant (CA).
+Though the company commenced its operations as a technology consultancy, it gradually expanded its operations, first by making voter identity cards in 1993, and subsequently as a franchisee for making Aadhaar UID cards in 2010.
 In July 2017, Forbes India included the company in its "Super 50" list of companies 2017 as it had a market capitalization of more than ₹240 billion.